scality/Zenko/docs/docsource/operation/Orbit_UI/Location_Management/Adding_a_Storage_Location.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The RING maintains stability and redundancy in its object data stores
-by way of a bootstap list.
-To directly access a RING using sproxyd,
+by way of a bootstrap list.
+To access a RING directly using sproxyd,
 you must enter at least one bootstrap server; however, more is better.
 This is simply a list of IP addresses for the bootstrap servers in the
 RING.
 The order of entry is not important: none enjoys a preferred